South Carolina 11th least-educated state, study finds - NewsBreak

 - South Carolina

 The study looked at various metrics of educational attainment, like adults with high school diplomas or college degrees, and the quality of education by looking at school system ratings, Blue Ribbon Schools per capita, quality of universities, and more.
-View the full methodology on WalletHub .Questions remain on what to do with Jim & Tammy Faye Bakker’s ‘Heritage Tower’
+View the full methodology on WalletHub .South Carolina ranks among worst states to raise family, new study finds

 North Carolina came in as the 29th most-educated state, according to the study.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.